satoshinm/WebSandboxMC/README.md

 * `see_chat` (true): allow web users to receive chat messages from the server
 * `see_players` (true): allow web users to see other player positions

+Newer versions of NetCraft can be installed without upgrading the plugin, or the main page customized, by placing the saving files in the plugin's data directory: craft.html (main page), craft.js, craft.html.mem.
+If not given, WebSandboxMC's embedded version of NetCraft will be served up instead.

 ## Compatibility

 WebSandboxMC uses the [Bukkit API from Spigot](https://hub.spigotmc.org/javadocs/bukkit/) with the aim of maximizing